-We have been advised on the implications of the result of the review of the effectiveness of the governance framework by the Senior Management Team and the plan to address weaknesses and non-compliance with the Local Code through an Improvement Action Plan which will help ensure continuous improvement of the Governance Framework.
+We have been advised on the implications of the result of the review of the effectiveness of the governance framework by the Senior Management Team.
+In addition to the further development of individual Service Action Plans as appropriate, a Council wide Improvement Action Plan will be developed to address weaknesses and non-compliance with the Local Code which will help ensure continuous improvement of the Governance Framework.